hyperledger-cacti/cacti/docs/docs/external/getting-started/interop/asset-exchange.md

   ```

 The above steps complete a successful asset exchange between Fabric and Corda networks.
-In addition to the above commands, following are the extra options:
+In addition to the above commands, following commands can be run if specified timeout has expired and the locked asset remains unclaimed.
 - If `alice` wants to unlock the bond asset, run the following to trigger `alice`'s re-claim for `bond01:a03` locked in `network1`:
   ```bash
   ./bin/fabric-cli asset exchange unlock --locker=alice --recipient=bob --target-network=network1 --param=bond01:a03